Critical Illness Cover (CIC) or Income Protection (IP)?

 CIC could pay out a lump sum if you are diagnosed with or undergo a medical procedure for a specified critical illness considered to be in the terms of an insured critical illness policy.
 The cover will vary between providers, and you must understand the conditions your insurer covers, and their payout conditions.

-**Remember we offer a fee-free advised sale on all insurance policies, and make sure our customers know exactly what they are covered for and for how long).
+**Remember we offer an advised sale on all insurance policies, and make sure our customers know exactly what they are covered for and for how long).

 What’s the difference between Income Protection and Critical Illness Cover?